UE and VR Development Technical Notes

 DefaultPlatformService=Null

-UE Networking Client Not Navigating
+UE Networking Client Cannot Pathfind

-UE’s Session Not Discoverable in LAN
+UE Sessions Not Found in LAN

-The specific location in the Control Panel is Control Panel/ Network and Internet/ Network and Sharing Center/ Change Adapter Settings:
+The specific location in the control panel is Control Panel/Network and Internet/Network and Sharing Center/Change Adapter Settings:

 Other Script

-UE Strange Compilation and Linking Errors
+Unexplained Compilation and Linking Errors in UE

 1